 F.14.2.
-Removal of Hardened Concrete Slurry
+Patching for waterproofing

 - Ensure the concrete slurry is at least two weeks old. - Apply hydrochloric-acid diluted to 1-in-10 or less onto the concrete slurry with a brush.
 The soft brushing will allow the concrete slurry to absorb the diluted acid. - Apply high water pressure to remove the concrete slurry five minutes (or ten minutes maximum) after application of the diluted acid.